SparklySkull/A-Good-Repo/tutorials/RemoveFocusListener.md

 ![JS Source Code](res/ee-base.min.js.png)

 - Now, you should see Global Listeners tab on the right side of the JS code.
 Open it.
-- In it, open focus tab, and click remove for the "Window" option.
+- In it, click "blur" element, and click remove for the "Window" option.
+Now repeat the same same for "focus" option too.
-- Now you'll see that the focus tab disappeared.

 ![Removed Focus Listener](res/rem_focus.png)